Update Sensitive Data Models

 Data Discovery maintains a history of each incremental discovery job on a sensitive data model (SDM).
 For each job, you can view when the incremental discovery was performed, the selected schemas for the incremental discovery, the selected sensitive types, what column changes were approved or rejected, and whether the changes were applied to the SDM.

-3. Click the name of the sensitive data model for which you want to view the history of incremental discovery.
+3. Select the name of the sensitive data model to which you want to add sensitive columns.

 Add New Sensitive Columns to a Sensitive Data Model